giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 ### Process of Note Taking
 Fleeting
 - This is where I type the snippets I find interesting from articles/videos.
-- Then I read the copy pasted notes to make sense of the notes.
+- Then I read the notes to make sense of it.
 I remove what that doesn't make sense.
 - ~~Whenever, I copy paste snippets, I just straight up paste them in the note.
 I don't categorize them yet until I read them again on the note.~~ Due to me typing instead of copy pasting, I can already formulate a categorization.